modisek/modisek.github.io/content/posts/ansible-dev-laptop.md

 #### prerequisites
 * You need to have ansible installed
-* Some modules are dependent on your distribution eg. for your package manager, am using xbps since i am on void linux, and this is not a tutorial for ansible
+* Some modules are dependent on your distribution eg. for your package manager, am using xbps since i am on void linux, and this is not a tutorial for ansible.

 #### Ansible
 - set up ssh
 I used ansible vault to encrypt ssh key and will move it to the new system

 - install apps
-Install all the application i will need in the new system, since am using void linux am using the xbps module, xbps being the package manager of void linux
+Install all the application i will need in the new system, since am using void linux am using the xbps module, xbps being the package manager of void linux.

 ```
  - name: install essesntials